nnaumenko/iot_ambit/tests/test_http_webcc/readme.md

 * webcc.cpp
 * webcc.h

+Copy here all necessary files from test/common directory.
+The files to be copied are as follows:

+* test.h
+* fakestream.h
+* fakestream.cpp

 Open .ino file in IDE, compile, upload and open serial monitor to observe test results

 # Expected test results

 The following is expected in serial monitor window:

     ---------------- TESTING STARTED ----------------